lum-ai/odinson/docs/graph_traversals.md

 The edge/dependency labels, as strings, support regular expression notation (i.e., `/nmod_.*/`).
 The full string rules are provided [here](strings.html).

-So, for example, to traverse an incoming `nsubj` egde, you'd use:
+So, for example, to traverse an incoming `nsubj` edge, you'd use:

     <nsubj